Shabang-Systems/simon/docs/start.md

 The `project_name` is an arbitrary string you supply as the "folder"/"index" in the database where your data get stored.
 That is, the data ingested for one project cannot be searched in another.

-You optionally can store the OpenAI key and Database info in an `.env` file or as Bash shell variables [following these instructions](https://github.com/Shabang-Systems/simon/wiki/Detailed-Setup-Guide#set-environment-variables) to streamline the setup.
+You optionally can store the OpenAI key and Database info in an `.env` file or as Bash shell variables [following these instructions](./setup/detailed.md/#set-environment-variables).

 ## Storing Some Files